SylvainWT/EmergingTechnologies/01 - Presentation/001 - What Are emerging technologies ?.md

 Cloud in the IT acception can be seen a style to deliver computing capabilities under several promises to external customers using Internet technologies :

 **1 - Instant Provisionning**
-  - Target end-users can provision IT capacity without administrative/human involvment
+  - Target end-users can provision IT capacity without administrative/human involvement

 **2 - Multitenancy (and resource pooling)**
- - Different customers can consumes the same ressource exposed by the provider in total confidentiality
+ - Different customers can consumes the same resource exposed by the provider in total confidentiality

 **3 - Elasticity**
  - It is the the automated ability of a cloud to transparently scale (UP and DOWN) IT resources to map the demand/request